 Please note that our directions are specific to the blocking of wool fabrics.
 If you are knitting with a different fiber, please double-check the manufacturer’s directions for proper handling.

 First, fill a clean sink or basin with water.
 For water temperature and soaking time, follow the manufacturer’s recommendations for the yarn used.
-Our worsted-spun and woolen-spun wool yarns are dyed using different processes, so their care instructions vary slightly.
-For knits in Shelter, Loft, and Quarry (our fleece-dyed, woolen-spun yarns), use warm water and soak for 30 minutes.
-For knits in Arbor, Peerie, and Vale (our skein-dyed, worsted-spun yarns), use cold water and soak for 10 minutes.
+For knits in any Brooklyn Tweed yarn, use cold water and soak for 15 minutes.

 To soak, submerge the fabric, gently squeezing out any air bubbles so that the piece can remain under the water without being held there.
 Never place any wool item under running water as this motion may felt or full the wool.

-You can add a small amount of delicate dish soap or rinseless wool wash to the soaking water if you wish; if not rinseless, you will need to re-submerge the piece in clean water once or twice to remove the soap from your fabric.
+You can add a small amount of delicate dish soap, rinseless wool wash, or Tuft Woolens Wool Soap to the soaking water if you wish; if not rinseless, you will need to re-submerge the piece in clean water once or twice to remove the soap from your fabric.

 Once your item has finished soaking, lift it out of the water, making sure to support its weight evenly so that the wet fabric doesn’t sag and stretch the garment — wool can absorb a lot of water and become quite heavy!
 Gently squeeze (never wring) to remove excess water.
 Then roll your item between clean, dry towels with light pressure to further remove moisture.